Liturgy of the Palms

 A few years ago, while wandering through the Old City of Jerusalem, I stumbled upon a spray-painted sign on the side of a small factory building.
 It called out in English: “We need peace.”
-It seemed to me like a modern-day cry of “hosanna” coming from the people of Jerusalem.

 How does a crowd turn from shouts of joy to cries of murder in such a short span?

 After Jesus shared his last supper with his friends, they sang a hymn together.
 There is every reason to believe it was the Hallel, Psalms 113 through 118.
 How have I missed this before?